PRODUCT INFO Asus ROG Strix Z370-E Gaming X Motherboard Manufacture Asus Available at View at Amazon

 - 1 x 3D printing mount package

 This board features the Intel LGA-1151 socket.
-Don’t be confused with the socket type as you can’t use Skylake/Kabylake based CPUs on the 8th generation motherboards.
-Though the no of pins are same but their specific operation is not.
+Don’t be confused with the socket type as you can’t use Skylake/Kabylake-based CPUs on the 8th-generation motherboards.
+Though the no of pins is the same their specific operation is not.
 It is well designed with clearance in mind for large CPU coolers.
-Foxcon LGA115X is printed on the CPU socket cover.
-Important instructions are printed on the top of socket cover.
+Foxconn LGA115X is printed on the CPU socket cover.
+Important instructions are printed on the top of the socket cover.
 This cover needs to be placed somewhere safe after installing the CPU.
-As a general rule of thumb, always keep CPU socket covered.
+As a general rule of thumb, always keep the CPU socket cover.

 - 2-Way HB Bridge Cover